 Kvas is a mildly sweet drink that can be compared to sparkling cider.
-It's made from fermented dark rye bread, and herbs, and has a very low alcohol content (0.5-1%).
+It's made from fermented dark rye bread, and herbs, and has a very low alcohol content (0.5–1 percent).
 It’s an ancient proletariat drink that farmers and workers used to drink instead of water to quench their thirst.

 03 of 07

 Mors is a sweet, fermented juice made from foxberries, which are regional Russian berries that taste somewhat like cranberries.
-Mors is thicker than regular juices, and due to the fermentation, it has a mild alcohol content (around 1%).
+Mors is thicker than regular juices, and due to the fermentation, it has a mild alcohol content (around 1 percent).

 Mors is often used in cocktails to add flavor and sweetness, although it’s also a favorite among children.
 It’s also usually easy to find, quite inexpensive, and tasty, making it a must-try Russian drink.